The Top Affordable Ways To Advertise Your Business

 On the topic of cost-effective and impactful advertising techniques, customer referral programs are highly valuable to small businesses in the UK.

-This is borne out by the statistics too; with customers acquired through referrals thought to have a 37% higher retention rate overall.
 Similarly, 81% of such customers are more likely to engage with brands that feature even rudimentary reward programs, so it’s important to integrate this model into your operation.

-There are two main benefits to running a customer referral program as a small business.
 Firstly, it incentivises customers to initially engage with your brand and spend their hard-earned cash, as this can earn them rewards so long as they’re willing to recommend the business within their social network.

 The same incentive then exists for their friends and loved ones who subsequently commit to a paid subscription or purchase, of course, creating an optimal conversion rate over time and helping to build awareness effectively within a short space of time.